University is for everyone

 We understand that starting at university can be quite daunting, especially if it has been a number of years since you last did any formal study.
 The University of Tasmania has a number of support programs to assist you in the transition to university.
 For detailed information, including how to apply, a list of transition and enabling programs are available from the home page of the Future Students website.
 To find out what programs are available, refer to Pathway Programs.

-For detailed information of all costs relating to studying at the University of Tasmania please refer to Course Costs.
+For detailed information of all costs relating to studying at the University of Tasmania, please visit Scholarships, Fees and Costs.

 Whether you are just beginning your career in education, are an experienced teacher or work in an administrative capacity supporting Tasmania's education system, professional and personal development opportunities are an ideal way of keeping your knowledge and skills updated, as well as improving your career prospects.